Pictured with my daughters Meredith and Lauren.

-I create contemporary jewelry for people who enjoy unique, creative self expression.
-My work is handmade by me — limited editions and one-of-a-kinds — in a spirit of spontaneity with a focus on abstraction, color and organic forms.
-My creative impulses are influenced by the work of midcentury modernists, pop art, and the abstraction of patterns and shapes in nature and everyday things.
+I create contemporary jewelry to inspire unique, creative self expression.
+Each piece of limited edition and one-of-a-kind jewelry is handmade by me in my Massachusetts studio.
+I work in a spirit of spontaneity with a focus on abstraction, color and organic forms.
+I am influenced by the work of midcentury modernists, decorative arts, and the abstraction of patterns and shapes in nature and everyday things.

-At the heart of my work is a juxtaposition of precious metal with polymer clay.
-I enjoy the contrasts between these elements —the shiny, reflective quality of the silver against the colorful, patterned, matte polymer—bridging the organic with the man-made, with one foot in the natural world and the other plastic, immediate and whimsical.
+At the heart of my work is a playful contrast between precious metal and polymer clay—the shiny, reflective quality of silver against the colorful, patterned, matte polymer—bridging the organic with the man-made, with one foot in the natural world and the other modern and whimsical.

 I received a BFA from the Art Institute of Boston with a concentration in painting and sculpture.
-I have come to jewelry design later in life after having spent 30 years as a self-employed graphic designer.
-The years of fine art and graphic design experience have led to the passion I now feel creating handmade, wearable art for people who enjoy self expression with a unique and playful style.
+I have come to jewelry design later in life after having spent more than 30 years as a self-employed graphic designer.
+Living near the ocean along with a lifetime of experience working in a variety of art and craft disciplines (landscape painting, ceramics, quilting, fine woodworking and graphic design) have all informed the passion I feel doing this work.

 2020: Merit Award, Art Festival Beth-El, St. Petersbury, FL

 2019: First place in jewelry, Bruce Museum Arts Festival, Greenwich, CT